EvanSvetina/discordBasementSimulator/assets/lunchlify/skibdex.md

 My brain develops, do you remember amogus?

 WOAAOOOOAOOOOUOOOO
-IS THIS HOW THE BRAINROT GOES
+IS THIS HOW THE LUNCHLY MOLDS
 WOOOOOOOOOOAOOOOUOOO
 i guess you'll just HAVE to be THOSE WHO KNOW